N0ise9/ITSC-4155-Software-Development/README.md

 This project uses [Prisma](https://www.prisma.io) with a [PostgreSQL](https://www.postgresql.org/) database to store all of the necessary data to run LetsEat.
 You will need [Docker](https://www.docker.com/) installed on your machine.
 You can go [here](https://docs.docker.com/get-docker/) to download the latest version of Docker.

 [WSL2](https://learn.microsoft.com/en-us/windows/wsl/install) will need to be installed on your machine in order to properly communicate with Docker containers.
+WSL stands for "Windows Subsystem for Linux".
 To learn more about WSL2, you can go [here](https://learn.microsoft.com/en-us/windows/wsl/about).
 To install WSL2, open PowerShell and enter the following command:

 ```
 wsl --install